 With the assistance provided by the program, the beneficiaries were aided in their immediate financial needs and in their transition to new employment.

-The Bureau of Local Employment is currently working on the expanded guidelines of the program to better its efforts in assisting more affected HEI personnel in the remaining years of the K to 12 transition.
+By October 2017, the DOLE issued the Expanded K to 12 DOLE AMP Guidelines to extend the program to more affected HEI personnel in the remaining years of the K to 12 transition.